-To enable your registration, it is required that you go to ISIS and complete the Registration Preparation requirement and update your emergency contact and local address information every term prior to your registration start time.
+To enable your registration, it is required that you go to Student Self Service https://student.ufl.edu/ and complete the Registration Preparation requirement and update your emergency contact information every term prior to your registration start time.
 You will have a "registration preparation hold" until it is completed.